miso-lims/miso-lims/docs/user_manual/type_data.md

 ## Array Models

-Array models are similar to sequencing container models, except they describe the chip or cartridge that the array is loaded into, including the number of samples it can hold.
+Array models are similar to sequencing container models, except they describe the chip or cartridge that the array is loaded into.
+This includes the number of samples it can hold, specified in rows and columns.

 MISO administrators can add, edit, and delete array models using the standard interface.
 An array model can only be deleted if it is not used by any existing arrays.